Mark Fuhrman

-Mark Fuhrman (born February 5, 1952) is an American former detective of the Los Angeles Police Department (LAPD).
-He is primarily known for his part in the investigation of the 1994 murders of Nicole Brown Simpson and Ron Goldman in the O. J. Simpson murder case.
+Mark Fuhrman (February 5, 1952 – May 12, 2026) was an American law enforcement officer, author, and commentator.
+As a detective for the Los Angeles Police Department (LAPD), he became known for his role in the Nicole Brown Simpson and Ron Goldman murder investigation and the subsequent prosecution of O. J. Simpson.
+After his retirement from the LAPD, Fuhrman wrote several true crime books and hosted talk radio.

 In 1995, Fuhrman was called to testify regarding his discovery of evidence in the Simpson case, including a bloody glove recovered at Simpson's estate.
-During the trial, witnesses claimed that during the 1980s, Fuhrman frequently described African Americans with a racist epithet, claims he denied.
-In response, Simpson's defense team produced recorded interviews with Fuhrman and witnesses proved that he had repeatedly used racist language during those interviews.
+During the trial, witnesses claimed that in the 1980s, Fuhrman frequently described African Americans as "niggers", claims he denied.
+In response, Simpson's defense team produced recorded interviews with Fuhrman and witnesses, which proved that he had repeatedly used racist language during those interviews.
 As a result, the defense claimed that Fuhrman had committed perjury and was not a credible witness.
-The credibility of the prosecution has been cited as one reason Simpson was acquitted.
+The questionable credibility of the prosecution's witnesses has been cited as one reason Simpson was acquitted.

 The defense claimed that Fuhrman planted key evidence as part of a racially motivated plot against Simpson.
 When asked under oath (with the jury not present), Fuhrman declined to answer all questions, invoking his Fifth Amendment right.
 These questions included whether he planted or manufactured evidence.
 Fuhrman retired from the LAPD in 1995.
-In 1996, he pleaded no contest to perjury for his false testimony related to his use of racial epithets.
-Fuhrman has claimed that he is not a racist and apologized for his use of racist language.
-Some of his former coworkers who are minorities have expressed support for him.
-Fuhrman maintains that he did not plant or manufacture evidence in the Simpson case, and Simpson's defense team did not present any evidence to contradict this claim.
+In 1996, he pleaded nolo contendere (no contest) to perjury for his false testimony related to his use of racial epithets.
+Fuhrman claimed he was not a racist and apologized for his use of racist language.

+Some of Fuhrman's former co-workers who are minorities expressed support for him.
+Fuhrman maintained that he did not plant or manufacture evidence in the Simpson case, and Simpson's defense team did not present any evidence to contradict this claim.
-Since his retirement from the LAPD, Fuhrman has written true crime books and hosted talk radio.